Windblown-Marionette/photo-palette/README.md

 ## files included:

-#### (to be made) working-demo.ipynb
+#### working-demo.ipynb

-This will be the location of a usable release of the software.
-It will work with sample images found in the data folder.
+This is a quick demo of the software, intended for use with jupyter notebooks.
+It uses sample images found in the data folder.

 #### project-notebook.ipynb